-The natural hair revolution came alive at the 3rd kinks and Kurls expo that was held on Saturday 25th march at Maria’s Place to celebrate African hair and showcase authentic products for skin and hair made in Uganda for Ugandans.
-For us, it was like a day back in the 80’s where everyone had an original touch of natural hair- exceptionally magnificent an event.
+The natural hair revolution came alive at the Kinks and Kurls expo that was held on Saturday 25th March at Maria’s Place to celebrate African hair and showcase authentic products for skin and hair made in Uganda for Ugandans.
+For us, it was like a day back in the ’80s where everyone had an original touch of natural hair- exceptionally magnificent an event.

-This was the 3rd annual expo (The 1st meet in 2015 even though it wasn’t called an expo then, had about 30 people; the 2nd meet grew to 150, and the 3rd, recently concluded had over 300 people).
-The activities that took place at this year’s edition included brunch, hairstyle tutorials and talks on natural hair care which were aimed at providing hacks to keeping a great look with natural hair.
+This was the second edition of the expo that attracted more people informed of attendance and exhibitors.
+The activities that took place included brunch, hairstyle tutorials, and talks on natural hair care which were aimed at providing hacks to keeping a great look with natural hair.

 Over the past 5 years, more Ugandans have seen embracing their natural locks and wearing their hair in a number of styles that keep it in its original form, abandoning relaxers and other chemicals that seek to alter its natural form.
 As a result, forums of this nature have come up to provide advice and guidance to women who are on this journey.